ermlikeyeah/ermlikeyeah.github.io/_posts/2018-04-22-pay-to-opt-out.markdown

 The school having to pay £35 if the organisation/business feels it is unable to offer a future place, after the child looking for a placement has found one.

 There is an unhealthy mix of crowd-sourcing through young people and then penalising the places that offer them a place for opting out here.
-I will go as far as saying this is bad design.
+This is bad design.